SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/help-screen.md

 ---
-description: This article describes the Backstage Help screen, which has additional help and support information for SysKit Monitor.
+description: This article describes the Backstage Help screen, which has additional help and support information for Syskit Monitor.
 ---

 # Help Screen

-To get general information about SysKit Monitor, navigate to **File** &gt; **Help**.
+To get general information about Syskit Monitor, navigate to **File** &gt; **Help**.

-The help page will show you whether your SysKit Monitor version is in trial mode or activated.
+The help page will show you whether your Syskit Monitor version is in trial mode or activated.
 If activated, you can check your available licenses, and there is an option to change your product key.
 For more information about online and offline activation, follow the [activation instructions](../../activation/online-offline-activation.md).

-In the Backstage Help screen, you can learn more about SysKit Monitor with information about topics such as:
+In the Backstage Help screen, you can learn more about Syskit Monitor with information about topics such as:

 * Database type
 * Integrated security